 May 5, 2020

 What is the primary goal of the “Ala Wai Watershed Resource Study Report” and the “Ho’okuleana Design”?

 To solve the problems of the above-mentioned stakeholders, the top three goals of the Ala Wai Watershed Special Resource Study Report and the Ho’okuleana Design c2016, 2017, as related to the Ala Wai, include the following:

 - Conserve lands in the Ala Wai Watershed

 - Save Waikiki properties from the detrimental effects of the rising seas

 - Protect Waikiki from hazardous flooding that trigger emergency services

 A Chinese American, Emy Louie (雷慧妮) was born in Hong Kong and raised in Honolulu, Hawai’i.
 She graduated from the University of Hawai’i at Mānoa in 1991 and earned a degree in Architecture.

 In 1993, Ms. Louie relocated to the mainland United States and from 2007 to 2012, she hosted her radio show to interview the movers and shakers of sustainable design and green building and taught continuing education classes to design professionals.

-She is president of Emy Louie, Consulting Services, which works on design, conservation, and environmental projects.
+She is author of “2021 Concise Budget Traveler’s Guide to Playa del Carmen, Mexico,” and president of Emy Louie, Consulting Services, which works on design, conservation, and environmental projects.
 Since 2018, Ms. Louie spends her time in Honolulu and Central America to do environmental field research.